 This narrated animation displays three separate graphs of carbon emissions by humans, atmospheric concentrations of CO2, and average global temperature as it has changed over the last 1000 years.
 The final slide overlays the three graphs to show how they all correspond.

 Two short, narrated animations about carbon dioxide and Earth's temperature are presented on this webpage.
 The first animation shows the rise in atmospheric CO2 levels, human carbon emissions, and global temperature rise of the past 1,000 years; the second shows changes in the level of CO2 from 800,000 years ago to the present.

-This is a teaching activity in which students learn about the connection between CO2 emissionS, CO2 concentration, and average global temperatures.
+This is a teaching activity in which students learn about the connection between CO2 emissions, CO2 concentration, and average global temperatures.
 Through a simple online model, students learn about the relationship between these and learn about climate modeling while predicting temperature change over the 21st century.

-In this activity, students compare carbon dioxide (CO2) data from Mauna Loa Observatory, Barrow (Alaska), and the South Pole over the past 40 years to help them better understand what controls atmospheric carbon dioxide.
+In this activity, students compare carbon dioxide data from Mauna Loa Observatory, Barrow, Alaska, and the South Pole over the past 40 years.
+Students use the data to learn about what causes short-term and long-term changes in atmospheric carbon dioxide.
 This activity makes extensive use of Excel.

 In this short video, host Dr. Ryan interviews graduate student Amy Steiker at the Institute of Arctic and Alpine Research about her research, using isotopes of nitrous oxide, connecting human activity to greenhouse gas emissions.